Germinating the seeds

 Until the seeds sprout, ensure that the soil surface doesn't dry out.
 An easy way to maintain moisture is to enclose the pots in a clear plastic dome or bag.
 Just leave it open a crack for fresh air to enter.
 You may need to drip some water on the soil every day or 2 to keep it moist.

-Until they sprout, aim to keep them between about 65 and 75 degrees F (18-23°C) during the day (a little cooler at night is ok).
-I suggest keeping them below 80 degrees F (27°C).
+Until they sprout, aim to keep them between about 65 and 80 degrees F (18-27°C) during the day (a little cooler at night is ok).
+I have no experience germinating them outside that temperature range.
 I recommend placing a minimum/maximum thermometer near the pots, especially if using a heat mat.
 Keep the pots in a bright spot out of direct sun.
 A fluorescent bulb kept 4 inches (10 cm) away provides the right amount of light.

-The seeds should start sprouting within 4 to 6 weeks.
-Some may take up to 3 months.
+The seeds should start sprouting within 4 to 6 weeks, but sometimes take up to 3 months to begin sprouting.

 Once they sprout, give them bright light, but shade them from strong sun exposure.
 It's best to wait until they have at least 2 leaves before transplanting them to larger containers.
 Transplant gently to avoid damaging the roots.
 After they are 2-3 months old you may slowly acclimate them to a wider temperature range, and also to brighter light.